YoungAlliance/YoungAlliance.github.io/_posts/2016-04-20-BCsummary.md

 Recently, we blogged about a number of tools that will likely ease your research.
 We feel that some of these tools are quite valuable and will keep updating you as they are further developed.

-1) Our number one favorite is still <a href="https://repositive.io/" target="_blank">REPOSITIVE</a>, a visionary effort to make genomic data accessible.
+1) One of our favorites is still <a href="https://repositive.io/" target="_blank">REPOSITIVE</a>, a visionary effort to make genomic data accessible.
 They just released their beta version and it looks great!

 2) We also feel that <a href="http://www.datacarpentry.org/" target="_blank">Data Carpentry</a> is a fantastic platform to learn and teach data management.